dddrrreee/cs140e-23win/labs/3-gpio/README.md

       the docs).

-   2. That `code/3-input.c` turns on an LED connected to pin 20 when pin 21 is connected to 3v (either directly, via an LED, or via a touch sensor or whatever other device you might want to try).
+   2. That `code/3-input.c` turns on an LED connected to pin 20 when pin 21 is connected to a touch sensor.

 If you have used a pi before, implement `gpio_pullup` and `gpio_pulldown`.
 Ideally you also do some extensions.